-Discover how to prevent unauthorized people from being able to understand or use intercepted data.
-You will explore the concepts behind encryption and the primary types of encryption in use.
-Then, learn about the public key infrastructure (PKI).
-You will discover how why the PKI works.
+If you work in network security, being cryptic is just part of the job!
+Cryptography, or encryption, is used to prevent unauthorized people from being able to understand or use intercepted data.
+In this lesson, you'll explore the concepts behind encryption and the primary types of encryption in use.
+You'll learn about the most common encryption algorithms and ciphers and about the secure transport of encrypted data.

 Ron Gilster is a best-selling author with more than 40 titles in print.
 He writes on topics including information technology (IT) certifications, real estate, and business.
 Ron has held a variety of IT-related positions, ranging from computer operator to senior manager.
 He has worked in consulting, manufacturing, software development, telecommunications, and higher education.
 He has an MBA and holds A+, Network+, i-Net+, CCNA, and AAGG certifications.
 He has developed and facilitated numerous courses and has taught in A+, Network+, and CCNA boot camps.
 His books include CompTIA Cloud+ CV0-001 In Depth,CCNA For Dummies, A+ Certification for Dummies, Server+ For Dummies, Network+ For Dummies, i-Net+ For Dummies, Cisco Networking For Dummies, MCSA For Dummies, CCDA For Dummies, Microsoft Office SharePoint Server 2007: A Beginner's Guide, CEA-CompTIA DHTI+ Digital Home Technology Integrator All-In-One Exam Guide, and PC Hardware: A Beginner's Guide.

-Once a session starts, two lessons will be released each week, for the six-week duration of your course.
+Instructor-Led: Once a session starts, two lessons will be released each week, for the 6 week duration of your course.
 You will have access to all previously released lessons until the course ends.

-Keep in mind that the interactive discussion area for each lesson automatically closes 2 weeks after each lesson is released, so you're encouraged to complete each lesson within two weeks of its release.
+Instructor-Led: The interactive discussion area for each lesson automatically closes 2 weeks after each lesson is released, so you're encouraged to complete each lesson within two weeks of its release.

-The Final Exam will be released on the same day as the last lesson.
+Instructor-Led: The Final Exam will be released on the same day as the last lesson.
 Once the Final Exam has been released, you will have 2 weeks plus 10 days to complete the Final and finish any remaining lessons in your course.
 No further extensions can be provided beyond these 10 days.